 I was met at the St Louis airport by three friends from my church.
 We waited briefly for my son’s plane to arrive and then headed home.
 I don’t remember a single exchange of any kind.

-At one point I was called to the police station.
+That afternoon I was called to the police station.
 I was too zoned-out to get more upset.
 Their line of questioning first planted the idea that it was “me” that was responsible for all of this.
-Learning she had left a note I insisted (against the officer’s advice,) on reading it and taking a copy.
+Learning a note had been left, I insisted (against the officer’s advice,) on reading it and taking a copy.

 I have no thought I could ever describe the moments that followed.
 Over the years, I had time to sort through the emotional debris.
 I had known a lot of her frustrations first hand.